 If your shares are held in the name of your broker, bank or other nominee, these shares are held in street name.
 As the beneficial owner of these shares, you have the right to direct your broker, bank or other nominee on how to vote the shares in your account.
-Since you are not the shareholder of record, you must request and receive a valid proxy from your broker, bank or other holder of record in order to vote these shares.
+Please return your voting instruction card to your broker, bank, or other nominees.
+Since you are not the shareholder of record, you must request and receive a legal proxy from your broker, bank or other holder of record in order to vote these shares in person at the Annual Meeting.